QubitPi/management-blogs/docs/_posts/2022-08-08-artificial-neural-networks.md

 #### Stochastic Approximation to Gradient Descent

-The key practical difficulties in applying gradient descent are (1) converging to a local minimum can sometimes be quite slow (i.e., it can require many thousands of gradient descent steps), and (2) if there are multiple local minima in the error surface, then there is no guarantee that the procedure will find the global minimum.
+The key practical difficulties in applying gradient descent are

+1. converging to a local minimum can sometimes be quite slow (i.e., it can require many thousands of gradient descent steps), and
+2. if there are multiple local minima in the error surface, then there is no guarantee that the procedure will find the global minimum.

+One common variation on gradient descent intended to alleviate these difficulties is called **incremental gradient descent**, or alternatively **stochastic gradient descent**.